IoT Hardware Design Explainer

 IoT devices require seamless integration between hardware and software components.
 Embedded firmware

-and the use of specialised development tools are crucial for creating efficient and reliable IoT
+development and the use of specialised development tools are crucial for creating efficient and reliable IoT

 solutions.